Reviews in Digital Humanities Review Process & Submissions

-The deadline for our first call for projects is September 1, 2019.
-We welcome early expressions of interest as well.
+Reviews in Digital Humanities regularly accepts submissions by the first day of each month.
+We welcome inquiries and expressions of interest as well.
 For inquiries or to submit your project for review, please contact the editors, Jennifer Guiliano and Roopika Risam, at email@example.com.

 Selection for Review